getfem-doc/getfem-doc-translations/doc/sphinx/source/matlab_octave/cmdref_gf_mesh_fem_get.rst

     order elements).
 If you need to represent high-order FEMs or high-order geometric transformations, you should consider
     gf_slice_get(slice S, 'export to vtk').

+  ``gf_mesh_fem_get(mesh_fem MF, 'export to vtu',string filename, ... ['ascii'], U, 'name'...)``

+    Export a mesh_fem and some fields to a vtu file.

+    The FEM and geometric transformations will be mapped to order 1 or 2 isoparametric Pk (or Qk) FEMs (as VTK(XML) does not handle higher order elements).
+If you need to represent high-order FEMs or high-order geometric transformations, you should consider
+    gf_slice_get(slice S, 'export to vtu').

   ``gf_mesh_fem_get(mesh_fem MF, 'export to dx',string filename, ...['as', string mesh_name][,'edges']['serie',string serie_name][,'ascii'][,'append'], U, 'name'...)``